Self-Organized Bioelectricity via Collective Pump Alignment: Toward a Physical Origin of Chemiosmosis: Three regimes and disorder-alignment transition

-are plotted, where $p=n_P/N_P$.
 For small $\alpha$ (say $0.01$), no pump alignment is observed.
-The distribution of $m$ exhibits a single peak with zero mean and fluctuations around it (Fig.~\ref{fig2}(a)).
-As $\alpha$ increases (e.g., $\alpha=0.12$), the pumps mostly align, while their orientations intermittently switch between opposite directions (Fig.~\ref{fig2}(b)).
-The distribution of $m$ is bimodal, with broad peaks around $\pm 0.7$, reflecting this switching behavior (Fig.~\ref{fig2}(a)).
+The distribution of $m$ exhibits a single peak with zero mean and fluctuations around it (Fig.~\ref{fig2}(a) and (b)).
+As $\alpha$ increases (e.g., $\alpha=0.12$), the pumps are highly aligned, while the direction of alignment intermittently switches between opposite orientations (Fig.~\ref{fig2}(b)).
+Correspondingly, the distribution of $m$ is bimodal, with broad peaks around $\pm 0.7$ (Fig.~\ref{fig2}(a)).
 As $\alpha$ further increases (e.g., $\alpha=0.2$), the pumps become fully aligned either inward or outward, depending on the sample.
-The distribution of $m$ exhibits sharp peaks close to $\pm1$\cite{Note3}, and the alignment direction remains fixed over time for a given sample (Fig.~\ref{fig2}).
-Note that no ion concentration difference appears in the absence of pump alignment (SFig.~1\cite{supp}), whereas the collective pump alignment induces an ion concentration bias and a membrane potential.
+The distribution of $m$ exhibits sharp peaks close to $\pm1$, and the alignment direction remains fixed over time for a given sample (Fig.~\ref{fig2}(b)).
+These results show that increasing $\alpha$ drives the emergence of collective pump alignment.

+Note that no ion gradient appears in the absence of pump alignment (SI Appendix, Fig.~S1), whereas collective pump alignment induces an ion gradient (and hence a membrane potential).
 The distributions of pump alignment and ion concentration reflect the symmetry of the system under the transformation $(m,q)\rightarrow (-m,-q)$.

-To characterize the transitions among these states, we plot the time-averaged ensemble mean of $|m|$\footnote{Since the pumps align bidirectionally, the state is characterized by the absolute value of $m$.}, $\langle|m|\rangle$, and its variance $\langle\delta|m|^2\rangle$\footnote{$\delta|m|=|m|-\langle|m|\rangle$}, against $J$ and $\alpha$.
-In Fig.~\ref{fig3}(a), as $\alpha$ or $J$ increases, the random state (blue region) transitions to the aligned state (red region).
-Figure~\ref{fig3}(b) shows that the flipping rate is enhanced near the transition region.
-Additionally, the order parameter $\langle|m|\rangle$ increases sharply and its variance shows a sharp peak near $\alpha=0.1$ at $J=5.5$ (Figs.~\ref{fig3}(c) and (d)).
-Hence, the change between the random and aligned states can be interpreted as a phase transition with the flipping state appearing as a critical phenomenon.
+To characterize the transitions among these regimes, we plot the ensemble mean of $|m|$\footnote{Since the pumps align bidirectionally, the state is characterized by the absolute value of $m$.}, $\langle|m|\rangle$, and its variance $\langle\delta|m|^2\rangle$\footnote{$\delta|m|=|m|-\langle|m|\rangle$}, against $J$ and $\alpha$.
+In Fig.~\ref{fig3}(a), increasing $\alpha$ or $J$ drives a transition from the disordered (white) to the aligned state (blue), with a switching regime appearing in between.
+Correspondingly, the order parameter $\langle|m|\rangle$ increases sharply, while the variance $\langle\delta| m|^2\rangle$ exhibits a peak near $\alpha = 0.1$ at $J = 5.5$ (Figs.~\ref{fig3}(b) and (c) blue).
+These results indicate a transition from the disordered to the aligned state, with collective pump alignment achieved beyond a phase boundary in the $(\alpha,J)$ plane.
+The switching regime occurs near the critical point, characterized by a variance peak.